canhtuongvinh/cms-system/ADRs/ADR-011-customer-SSO-integration.md

 ## Decision

 CMS supports customer SSO for tenants that configure a customer IdP.
-When enabled, CMS directs the consumer to the tenant IdP, as a result the tenant IdP returns a signed token with tenant_id and customer_id.
+When enabled, CMS directs the consumer to the tenant IdP, as a result the tenant IdP returns a signed token with customer_id, and other data points as emails, telephone, etc such as uniqueness.
 CMS verifies the token, starts a session and assigns the consumer role.
 *CMS does not store consumer passwords for tenants using this option.*